 The keystrokes to set the numeric entry for these options are as follows:

-- 1) Step across the front panel menu by pressing until the option you want to change displays. - 2) Press .
-You are now ready to key in the numeric entry. - 3) Press w until the digit or character you want appears in the leftmost position of the display.
+- 1) Step across the front panel menu by pressing butil the option you want to change displays. - 2) Press (6).
+You are now ready to key in the numeric entry.

 Example: 1xxxxx